-Between 2012 and 2017: Financial services experienced an average inflation rate of 3.34% per year.
+Between 2012 and 2018: Financial services experienced an average inflation rate of 3.34% per year.
 This rate of change indicates significant inflation.
-In other words, financial services costing $500 in the year 2012 would cost $588.53 in 2017 for an equivalent purchase.
-Compared to the overall inflation rate of 1.44% during this same period, inflation for financial services was similar.
+In other words, financial services costing $500 in the year 2012 would cost $608.81 in 2018 for an equivalent purchase.
+Compared to the overall inflation rate of 1.44% during this same period, inflation for financial services was higher.

-In the year 2012: Pricing changed by 5.48%, above the average yearly change for financial services during the 2012-2017 time period.
-Compared to inflation for all items in 2012 (2.07%), price inflation for financial services was much higher.
+In the year 2012: Pricing changed by 5.48%, which is above the average yearly change for financial services during the 2012-2018 time period.
+Compared to inflation for all items in 2012 (2.07%), inflation for financial services was much higher.

 Raw Consumer Price Index data from U.S. Bureau of Labor Statistics for Financial services: